-MetroHealth provides employees with 6 paid holidays and 4 'floating' holidays.
+MetroHealth provides employees with 7 paid holidays and 4 'floating' holidays.
 Residents will receive a bank of 80 hours of vacation during the residency year and residents will accumulate sick leave during their residency year.
-Residents are asked to submit requests for leave in writing at least 30 days before scheduling vacation leave.
+Residents are asked to submit requests for leave via Kronos at least 30 days before scheduling vacation leave.
+Please refer to information provided by Katie Atkinson during the orientation.